Naturalclar/dotfiles/README.md

 ## Where is the dotfile?

-dotfile exist in everyone's heart :heart:
+dotfile exists in everyone's heart :heart: